 Bing Became AI Grounding Infrastructure: We Watched a Site Go From 693 Copilot Citations to Zero (2026)

 Bing is shifting from search to AI grounding.
-We measured a monitored site’s Copilot citations collapse from 693/day to zero in 72 hours.
+We measured a monitored site’s Copilot citations collapse from 693/day to zero in 72 hours — then, after ten days at zero, partially recover.
+Proof the volatility is structural and bidirectional, not a one-way death.
 What the search-to-grounding shift means — and how to protect your AI visibility.

 Updated: June 2026.
 Bing is quietly turning its index from a search engine for humans into grounding infrastructure for AI — the data layer that feeds Copilot and ChatGPT.
-We watch AI citations across a set of sites, and we saw what that shift can do up close: one site we monitor climbed for two months to a peak of 693 Copilot citations in a single day, then dropped to zero in 72 hours and has stayed at zero every day since.
+We watch AI citations across a set of sites, and we saw what that shift can do up close: one site we monitor climbed for two months to a peak of 693 Copilot citations in a single day, then dropped to zero in 72 hours and stayed there for ten days — before beginning to recover in June (see the June 2026 update below).
 No penalty.
 Google untouched.
-Only the engine that runs on Bing's index went dark.
+Only the engine that runs on Bing's index went dark — and then came back.

 This is the under-reported story behind the "is search dying?" debate.
 Bing didn't lose the search war — it is stepping back from the consumer click business and repositioning as the wholesaler of AI grounding.
 This article shows exactly what we measured (anonymized), explains the "indexed but not served" mechanism, separates what is proven from what is not, and gives you the playbook so a single engine's index change can never zero you out.